-I have a thing with peanut butter cookies.
+I have a thing with peanut butter.
+It’s my favorite food group.
+Now, I really have a thing for peanut butter cookies.

-I can never stop at just eating one.
-I even justify eating them around the clock.
-Add fresh spinach on the side and you have your protein and greens.
+There’s really nothing more nostalgic than pure peanut butter cookies and the taste is just addicting.
+I justify eating them around the clock.
+Add fresh spinach on the side of peanut butter cookies and you have your protein and greens.
 Sounds like a meal to me!

 Luckily, peanut butter cookies can actually be good for you- refined sugar free, gluten free and vegan.
-I still don’t have any self control around the things, but at least I don’t have to worry about unhealthy ingredients.
-I can have cookie eating sprees with this recipe and I don’t have to feel bad in the slightest.
-There is honestly no reason to!
+All these healthier adaptions make these cookies so enticing without having to worry about unhealthy ingredients.
+I can have cookie eating sprees with this recipe and I don’t have to feel bad in the slightest!

-They are so peanut buttery, soft and delicious all the while being healthy!
-You could probably add in protein powder or agave inulin for an added boost of nutrition.
-But the already natural ingredient list proves to be beneficial to health.
+They are so peanut buttery, soft and delicious you won’t miss any of the traditional ingredients.
+You could probably add in protein powder or agave inulin for an added boost of nutrition… but the already natural ingredient list proves to be beneficial to health.
 These cookies are high in protein, fiber and vitamins.
 Those are the kind of cookies that should be eaten guilt free, even if you try to eat them for dinner!

 1 1/2 teaspoons Baking Soda